5 possible issues you may encounter while getting your first smart home tech up and working.

 2) Long latency

-So you’ve got the smart home products to talk to each other and you’re thinking of using an app-only service and will ignore the issues of latency likelihood of server failures causing issues.
+Let’s say you’ve got the smart home products to talk to each other and you’re thinking of using an app-only service and will ignore the issues of latency likelihood of server failures causing issues.
 But privacy needs to be thought about.
-Devices that connect through their own cloud server are, subject to privacy policies and you may not have any privacy control over what those products are learning about you and your family.
+Devices that connect through their own cloud servers are, subject to privacy policies and you may not have any privacy control over what those products are learning about you and your family.

 See also: Where in the world is my data and how secure is it?